Introduction

 4. Compliance and Security:

-- Regulatory Support: Does the vendor demonstrate expertise in applying local tax, labor, and data privacy laws (like GDPR)?
+- Regulatory Support: Does the vendor demonstrate expertise in applying local tax, labour, and data privacy laws (like GDPR)?
 This is non-negotiable for multi-region operations.

 - Security: Cloud-based vendors should have advanced security certifications and proven protocols to protect sensitive employee data better than in-house solutions.